(And here’s what 2600Hz is doing about it)

 - Every few minutes (or days) or when the phone powers on, it will repeat this process starting at step 4

 This process has to work every time for every handset.
 Now, you might think that after 150 years of telecom, there might be some standardization between vendors.
 However, that’s certainly not the case with respect to provisioning.
 Every manufacturer has a different way of crafting their provisioning files, from the number required to boot up a phone to the names of the files.
-Now there’s even more added complexity with companies acquiring each other, like Polycom’s acquisition of Obihai.
-In this instance, Polycom rebrands Obihai devices under the Polycom name, but the config files remain in the Obihai template rather than changing to use the Polycom template.
-It’s enough to drive a developer batty, but this is what we have to work with.
-Seriously, go look at the Polycom firmware grid - it’s like a forest of incompatible firmwares!
+And now, there’s even more added complexity with device manufacturers acquiring other manufacturers.

 If you want to present your users with simple-to-consume services, you must first conceal complexity.
 That’s a recurring theme in all the work we do at 2600Hz, but it’s perhaps no more true than what we’re doing with respect to provisioning.